pHahnGit/RegionNordCode/README.md

-# RegionNordCode
+# SWAPI API console app / RegionNordCode
 Code Challenge for first interview Region Nord.

 This was a quick code challenge done for a job interview.
-The StarWars API challenge was particulary interesting, as I came across some considerations regarding cacheing and how to handle the list objects, which I did not have time for.
+The StarWars API challenge was particulary interesting, as I came across some considerations regarding cacheing and how to handle the list objects, which I did not have time to investigate.

 Hence I did some more work on it to hone my skills.
 Feel free to comment or discuss if you have a clever way of dealing with nested json objects that has to be accessed by HTTP request.